Herb Hand: Coaching career

+After Rodriguez was named the head coach at West Virginia, Hand joined his staff as tight ends coach and recruiting coordinator.
+Hand spent six years (2001–06) at West Virginia, serving as tight ends coach and recruiting coordinator.
+At West Virginia he helped them win three Big East Conference titles and go to five straight bowl games during the span, including a victory over SEC champion Georgia in the 2006 Sugar Bowl.

 Tulsa

 When Todd Graham accepted the head coaching position at the University of Tulsa in 2007, he hired Hand to be his co-offensive coordinator and offensive line coach, splitting coordinator duties with Gus Malzahn.
 After Malzahn left to be the offensive coordinator at Auburn in 2009, Hand was promoted to sole offensive coordinator, as well as assistant head coach.

 Vanderbilt

 Hand was named the offensive line coach at Vanderbilt University in 2010, joining Robbie Caldwell's staff.
+During his tenure at Vanderbilt, he coached players who earned 11 Southeastern Conference Offensive Lineman of the Week Awards.
+His units blocked for Zac Stacy who broke the Vanderbilt season and career (3,143 yards) rushing records at that time.
 After Caldwell resigned at the end of the 2010 season, Hand was retained by newly hired head coach James Franklin.
 Hand also added the title of run game coordinator to his duties at the beginning of the 2013 season.

 Penn State

 After Franklin accepted the head coaching job at Penn State University, Hand also joined his staff in the same position he held on Franklin's staff at Vanderbilt.
-Hand made headlines when he announced that he "dropped" a recruit due to their actions over social media.
+He served as the offensive line coach and run game coordinator for two seasons.
+His unit blocked for Saquon Barkley in 2015, when he broke Penn State's freshman rushing record with 1,076 yards and was named the Big Ten Freshman of the Year.